allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 # Tutorial: How to process data for Timelapse Feature Explorer

-The Timelapse Feature Explorer is a web-based application designed for the interactive visualization and analysis of segmented time-series microscopy data!
+The Timelapse Feature Explorer (TFE) is a web-based application designed for the interactive visualization and analysis of segmented time-series microscopy data!
 Data needs to be processed into a specific format to be loaded into the viewer.

 In this tutorial, you'll learn how to prepare your data for the Timelapse Feature Explorer.